| <!-- -->Sumi Senthi

 My role involed:

-• Determining requirements
+• Collating requirements

 • Producing designs and prototypes

-• Testing designs in 1:1 sessions
+• Gathering feedback in 1:1 sessions and a survey

 • Providing front-end support